mortonne/psifr/docs/development/transitions.rst

     Output codes for each recall in the sequence of recalls.

 By using different values for these four inputs and defining different transition measures, a wide range of analyses can be implemented.
+All conditional response probability and rank analyses are implemented using the same core of the transitions masker.